Best Blade Putters

 Frequently Asked Questions

-Many questions come with putter buying.
-We have answered the most frequent to help you find the model that is best for your game.
+Many questions come with right putter buying.
+We have answered the most frequent to help you find the model that is best for your game and smooth roll.

 Q: How do I know which putter is best for me?

 A: Great putters share similar characteristics when paired with the right golfer.
-Your putter should help you perform a stroke that is natural for you. by choosing a head shape and hosel that create the proper arc you will achieve your most consistent putting results.
-Coupling that with a shaft length that sets your eyes in the proper position over the golf ball and a grip that allows you a tension free release gives you the best chance of holing more putts.
+Your new putter should help you perform a stroke that is natural for you. by choosing a head shape and hosel that create the proper arc with toe hand you will achieve your most consistent putting results.
+Coupling that with a shaft length that sets your eyes in the proper position over the golf ball and a grip that allows you a tension free release gives you the best chance of holing more putts with your new putter.

 Q: When should I use a putter from off the green?